 Mark Tisdell – MUD Landscape Design

-Pay attention to the aspect, there is nothing better than a sun-drenched bench seat in Autumn or a shady spot in the NE summer breezes.
+Pay attention to the aspect, there is nothing better than a sun-drenched bench seat in Autumn or a shady spot in summer breezes.

 Create visual connections and flow between spaces, this will draw your eye making the space inviting and used more often.

 Create informal seating areas whenever possible, a 600mm high retaining wall creates a great seat as does a bank of 3 steps, having informal seating reduces the need for furniture and allows the space to be comfortable for a greater number of people.